asvdvl/ESPwol/readme.md

 ## install
 * turn your nodeMCU device into lua mode
 * download and open this repo in `ESPlorer`
-* edit your wifi credentials in `init.lua`
+* edit your wifi credentials in `config.lua`
-* use `ESPlorer` to load `index.html, init.lua and srv.lua` into esp using the "Load..." button located under the built-in code editor
+* use `ESPlorer` connect to your ESP
+* load `index.html, init.lua, config.lua and srv.lua` into esp using the "Upload..." button located under the built-in code editor
 * reset your esp and find her ip address in the console
 * go to `http://<ESP-ADDR>` and enjoy!